Emergency Contraceptive Pill

 How does it work?

-Delays or prevents ovulation, fertilization, or implantation.
+It delays ovulation, preventing fertilization, or may affect implantation.

 When should it be taken?